andressutton/Flow_MER/README.md

 ## Local scripts
 These are Python scripts for processing inundation maps (i.e., raster images with pixel values 1=water, 0=dry).
-Examples in this folder include code to extract and plot time series water extent (%) in sites of interest; process single date inundation maps into annual maximum extent or annual inundation dynamic metrics (longest inundation period duration -in number of days- and date of start -in number of days since start of the water year-) and extract these data for areas of interest.
+Examples in this folder include code to extract and plot time series water extent (%) for sites of interest; process single date inundation maps into annual maximum extent or annual inundation dynamic metrics (longest inundation period duration -in number of days- and date of start -in number of days since start of the water year-) and extract these data for areas of interest.